Tips & FAQs

 It is super easy and costs nothing but a few minutes.
 Google has very clear instructions.
 All it takes is having a Google/Gmail account.

 Google Reviews are the most trusted on the internet right now.
 Facebook reviews, Yelp Reviews or even the Revenuewell reviews you have are just not very relevant.
 To that point, we recommend every dentist signs up for some form of an automated review tool.
+This helps a lot with local SEO.
 There are many out there such as Swell, Birdeye, Podium or BestLocalReviews.
 Some of them have different features you may or may not need and prices vary accordingly.
 Having a tool that just sends your patients a link automatically is critical.
 Every Pain-Free client gets one.
+If you get a negative review, make sure you know how to respond to them.

 These questions come up for us very often and are points that everyone looking into doing marketing for a dental office should know.
 If you have any follow up questions, feel free to reach out!